wp-plugins/social-media-widget/readme.txt

 2. Overwrite all files in the social-media-widget folder within the /wp-content/plugins directory
 3. Enable the plugin
 4. Go to Appearance->Widgets and activate the widget (Social Widget), set options and click save
+5. Note that newly added services will more than likely automatically generate URLs.
+You'll need to go in there and delete them

 == Screenshots ==